AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-best-practices.md

 ## Deliver assets to customers

 ### Optimize image sizes and minimize page load times

+**Business case:** *Optimize the size of images for any browser or screen and reduce page load time.*

 Dynamic Media Smart Imaging is a powerful tool that enhances image delivery performance by automatically optimizing the image's format, size, and quality based on the client's browser capabilities.